Hamza-ZX/Usability-UI-Testing-Bug-Report/README.md

 # UI Testing Report – Viewport Inc. Website

 ## Overview
 This document outlines the results of a user interface (UI) review of the Viewport Inc. website (https://viewportinc.com/).
-The focus is on **usability and responsiveness**—making sure the site works smoothly across mobile, tablet, and desktop screens, and that users can navigate without friction.
+The focus is on **usability and responsiveness** making sure the site works smoothly across mobile, tablet, and desktop screens, and that users can navigate without friction.

 ---